List of Hollows in Bleach: Coyote Stark & Lilinette Gingerbuck

 During the battle at the fake Karakura town, Starrk is engaged into a duel by Shunsui Kyoraku, to whom he suggests that they pretend to fight until everyone else is done.
 Lilynette attempts to fight Jushiro Ukitake, who easily disarms her.
 When Starrk sees the bankai of the other captains, he calls Lilynette and he releases, partly to bribe Shunsui into activating his bankai.
 Starrk later finds himself also fighting against Ukitake, who views the fight as a two-on-two battle.
 Later, Wonderweiss arrives and stabs Ukitake, and Starrk fires a Point blank Cero on Kyoraku, temporarily placing him out of the battle.
 The Visoreds arrive, and Starrk finds himself against the Visoreds Love and Rose.
 Later, Baraggan is defeated, and Starrk takes great offense to his death; this, along with Lilynette's egging him on, causes Starrk to unleash their true ability on the Visoreds, allowing them to overcome Love and Rose.
 Before Starrk could deliver the finishing blow, however, he receives a stab from behind coming from Shunsui Kyoraku.
 He and Starrk fight.
 In the anime, Lilynette's being is extinguished once Kyōraku takes out all of Stark's wolves; a scene not present in the original manga.
 The battle ends with Stark fatally wounded by Kyōraku, apologizing to Aizen not repaying him as he crashes to the ground below.
 In his final moments, Starrk realizes he was never alone due to Lilynette and the other Espadas.

 Tite Kubo admitted at one point in an interview that Starrk had a second release like Ulquiorra did, but never used it for some reason.

-Starrk and Lilynette are voiced by Rikiya Koyama and Kiyomi Asai respectively in the Japanese version of the anime and by Keith Silverstein and Kate Higgins respectively in the English dub.
+Starrk and Lilynette are voiced by Rikiya Koyama and Kiyomi Asai respectively in the original Japanese version of the anime and by Keith Silverstein and Kate Higgins respectively in the English dub.